 Human beings are about 60% water.
 We need to replace that water regularly; 6-8 glasses a day and more in hot weather.
 Most of us, if we’re honest, will own up to not drinking enough.
 Dehydration is more than being thirsty, however.
 It is severe and can be fatal.
-What then, about our elderly loved ones, who may not remember to drink enough, or who may have become cognitively or physically impaired?
-What are the effects of dehydration on the elderly and what can be done to prevent it?
+How about our elderly loved ones, who may not remember to drink enough, or who may have become cognitively or physically impaired?
+What are the effects of dehydration in elderly and what can be done to prevent it?

 What causes dehydration?

 As we get older, the water content in our body decreases, meaning we need to drink more often.
 Older kidneys are also less efficient, so the urine contains more water.
 However, the sensation of thirst also decreases with age, creating a catch-22 situation.
 We need to drink more but are less likely to feel thirsty.

 Medications can alter the balance of salt and water in our bodies, meaning we require more water.
 Blood pressure medications, for example, can cause more frequent urination.
 Other medications may cause loose stools or increased sweating.
 Vomiting and diarrhea also cause us to lose fluids rapidly.
 This all causes dehydration in elderly.